rateeshtrivedi/python/README.md

 # python
-Repository contains programs which will help to learn basic Python Programming and Advance Techniques like OepnCV
+Repository contains programs which will help to learn basic Python Programming Langauge